 Then, in 2017, DxO Software acquired the plugin suite.
-So far there has been no major updates to the software in terms of new features, but a lot of work has gone into updating the plugins to work seamlessly with the latest versions of Lightroom Classic and Photoshop.
+At first work went into updating the plugins to work seamlessly with the latest versions of Lightroom Classic and Photoshop.
 In 2019 DxO announced the Nik Collection 2, which includes more presets, a few extra features and the DxO Photolab app.

 The older Nik Collection 2012 is also available as a free download, although it’s not supported and not guaranteed to work with the latest versions of Lightroom and Photoshop.
 Details here.

 Who is Silver Efex Pro 2 for?

 Silver Efex Pro 2 is for the professional, or advanced hobbyist photographer, who wants to take black and white processing to the ultimate level.
 You’ll love this plugin if you’re serious about black and white photography.

 Reasons for buying Silver Efex Pro 2:

-• It has more options than Lightroom.
+• It has more options than Lightroom Classic.
 There are more ways of adjusting tonal values, toning images, and adding borders.
 The Structure, Fine Structure, Dynamic Brightness and Soft Contrast sliders in Silver Efex Pro 2 provide a lot of ways to enhance textures in your photos.

 • It has a good workflow.
 The History panel in Silver Efex Pro 2 makes it easy to see where you’ve been and where you are going with your black and white conversion.

 • It comes with a number of good presets that help you obtain good black and white conversions right away.

 • It mimics black and white film grain.
 If you are interested in creating images that look like they were taken with film, Silver Efex Pro 2 lets you emulate the grain structure of 18 commonly used black and white films.